 The cg and sd minimization styles have an outer iteration and an inner iteration which is steps along a one-dimensional line search in a particular search direction.
 The dmax parameter is how far any atom can move in a single line search in any dimension (x, y, or z).
 For the quickmin and fire minimization styles, the dmax setting is how far any atom can move in a single iteration (timestep).
 Thus a value of 0.1 in real units means no atom will move further than 0.1 Angstroms in a single outer iteration.
 This prevents highly overlapped atoms from being moved long distances (e.g. through another atom) due to large forces.

-The option defaults are dmax = 0.1 and line = backtrack.
+The option defaults are dmax = 0.1, line = quadratic and norm = two.

 For the spin, spin/cg and spin/lbfgs styles, the option defaults are alpha_damp = 1.0, discrete_factor = 10.0, line = spin_none, and norm = euclidean.